 If your toddler is curious about his or her bodily functions, this book provides educational but frank and easy explanations for the tough questions.
 It's hands-on with many flaps to look behind, super informative, and comical for parents.
 What is Poop? is a definite fav at our house right now.

 If you have questions about Usborne or would like to shop for books, you can visit the website here.
 Also, the links to each of our favorite books are listed below the picture above.
 If you would like to host an Usborne Party online or have questions about a particular book, you can speak to my Usborne Consultant Selena Ballou, and join her Facebook group here.

 NOW FOR THE FUN PART- GIVEAWAY TIME!

-For one lucky reader, we are giving away a $30 credit + $25 in extra hosting credit (in addition to all the credits hostesses earn anyway) if you decide you want to host an online party!
+For one lucky reader, we are giving away a $30 credit to use on ANY Usborne order.
 To enter, comment below with your child's favorite book (doesn't have to be Usborne) and your email address.
-The winner will be announced Sunday evening at 8pm, so feel free to share with your friends in the meantime.
+The winner will be announced Monday evening at 8pm, so feel free to share with your friends in the meantime.